eatrabyo/multi_label_classification_on_tik_tok_videos/README.md

 | Pre-trained Weight |      KINETICS400_V1     |

 ## Evaluation
+MViTV2_S outperforms other models in every metric.
+However, there are areas for improvement.
+Transformers require very high RAM, both system RAM and GPU RAM.
+We can increase frame sizes if we have more RAM, which might improve model performance.
 |          |    Accuracy   |       F1      |     Recall    | Avg Precision |
 |:--------:|:-------------:|:-------------:|:-------------:|:-------------:|
 | MViTV2_S | 0.93 ± 0.0514 | 0.98 ± 0.0171 | 0.97 ± 0.0257 | 0.97 ± 0.0214 |